davidfr3378/Magi/README.md

 Version 1:
 Idea: An extremely basic rpg (almost a text-adventure game tbh) in which the main character is a student mage.
 His homeland, lysergic acid diethylamide is under attack by a legion of dark elfs.
 Our main character venture for a little bit through his country as he fends of intruders.
 He grows stronger by killing enemies (strengthing his soul with the soul origins of others) and learning spells.

+To-do:
+1. Select Actions
+2. Change the sizes (Nelson)
+3. Import elf (Nelson)
+4. Note potions
+5. Objects in swing as in ref to class.
+Mage currently doesn't?
+(David) Story

 Note to Nelson:
 add, commit, push
 (push is in remote), Nelson!!!!!!!!!!!!!!!!!!!!!!!!!1!!!!!!!!!!!!!!!!!!!!!!!!!!1!!!!!!!!!!!!!!!!!